kissgyorgy/my-stars/README.md

 - [wifiphisher/wifiphisher](https://github.com/wifiphisher/wifiphisher) - The Rogue Access Point Framework
 - [pyinvoke/invoke](https://github.com/pyinvoke/invoke) - Pythonic task management & command execution.
 - [codelucas/newspaper](https://github.com/codelucas/newspaper) - newspaper3k is a news, full-text, and article metadata extraction in Python 3.
 Advanced docs:
 - [Nuitka/Nuitka](https://github.com/Nuitka/Nuitka) - Nuitka is a Python compiler written in Python.
-It's fully compatible with Python 2.6, 2.7, 3.4-3.13.
+It's fully compatible with Python 2.6, 2.7, 3.4-3.14.
 You feed it your Python app, it does a lot of clever things, and spits out an executable or extension module.
 - [charettes/django-tenancy](https://github.com/charettes/django-tenancy) - Handle multi-tenancy in Django with no additional global state using schemas.
 - [getmoto/moto](https://github.com/getmoto/moto) - A library that allows you to easily mock out tests based on AWS infrastructure.
 - [amandasaurus/apache-log-parser](https://github.com/amandasaurus/apache-log-parser) - Parses log lines from an apache log
-- [Yipit/parsible](https://github.com/Yipit/parsible) - Log Tailing and Parsing Framework
 - [django-mptt/django-mptt](https://github.com/django-mptt/django-mptt) - Utilities for implementing a modified pre-order traversal tree in django.
 - [alejandroautalan/pygubu](https://github.com/alejandroautalan/pygubu) - A simple GUI builder for the python tkinter module
 - [ycm-core/YouCompleteMe](https://github.com/ycm-core/YouCompleteMe) - A code-completion engine for Vim